Aureatus/readvocab/README.md

 # Readvocab
 Readvocab is an app that allows users to upload PDF's, and see a descending list of the rarest words found within per the rarity of words in the english language, along with their definitions and grammatical class.
 To see other features, visit the features subheading.

-The finding of rare words is handled by the `corpus-word-freq` npm package, developed by me for this project.
+The finding of rare words is handled by the `corpus-word-freq` npm package, written for this project.
 It can be found at https://github.com/Aureatus/corpus-word-freq.

 Word rarity is based upon List 1.1, the complete list without frequency cut-offs found at https://ucrel.lancs.ac.uk/bncfreq/flists.html , which is itself based on the British National Corpus.